How to create an ALIAS record

 It is possible to set up an ALIAS record manually from our side for domains that are using our BasicDNS, FreeDNS or PremiumDNS.

-NOTE: Before creating an ALIAS record, please check there are no CNAME, URL Redirect (Unmasked/Masked/Permanent), A, AAAA or MXE records set for the same Host (e.g., yourdomain.tld or example.yourdomain.tld).
+NOTE: Before creating an ALIAS record, please check there are no CNAME, URL Redirect (Unmasked/Masked/Permanent), A or AAAA records set for the same Host (e.g., yourdomain.tld or example.yourdomain.tld).
 Such records can conflict with each other, thus, we recommend removing them if you want to have ALIAS.

 To set up an ALIAS record, follow these steps: